osefatul/amazon-It-team-dashboard/README.md

 ## Amazon IT Active Team Members Board

+### Intro
+Amazon IT dashboard is a web application I developed when working in the amazon IT dept. This is an automated way of changing schedules for day and shfit staff.

 We used four reducers with two initial states

 - active: is an empty array or initial state of a single available member.